prose/prose/_posts/help/2012-06-20-getting-started.md

 # Open Prose

 Navigate to [Prose.io](http://prose.io).
-Now you can sign in to Github by using OAuth.
+Now you can sign in to [Github](http://github.com) by using OAuth.

 ![Start](https://github.com/prose/prose/raw/gh-pages/images/screenshots/start.png)

 # Browse Repositories

-Here's the landing page, it gives you all the repositories you have access to.
+The landing page gives you all the repositories you have access to.
 If a Jekyll site has multiple branches, you are prompted to select your desired branch, otherwise you jump into the repo directly.
 We're going to pick our fresh bootstraped site here.

 ![Repositories](https://github.com/prose/prose/raw/gh-pages/images/screenshots/browse-repos.png)